Best cryptocurrency exchanges and trading apps in May 2023

 Kraken is another specialized cryptocurrency exchange that lets you trade a ton of different coins, including the most popular as well as some (Solana, Uniswap, Cardano and more) that are not typically available on the usual financial apps.
 In total, the exchange supports trading in more than 212 cryptos.
 Kraken does not offer its service to residents of New York and Washington state.

-Cost: Fee of 1.5 percent, plus fees for cards and online banking (lower with Kraken Pro)
+Cost: Fees start at 0.26 percent, plus fees for cards and online banking

 Coins available to trade: 212 of them, including Bitcoin, Ethereum, Solana and Uniswap